 I don’t agree with Jaynes’ overall thesis in its entirety, or with all of the more specific arguments that he makes in the course of developing that thesis.
 However, I do think the themes and ideas with which he deals in the book are extremely important ones, especially including the basic proposition that people in ancient times were generally more “schizophrenic” than people in modern times—which would help to explain why, as I claim in my own writings, the sacred religious scriptures that have come down to us from ancient times appear to be essentially schizophrenic in nature.
-The relationship between schizophrenia and ancient or traditional religion—all of which can also be described as “esoteric religion”—is an exceedingly important one, and deserves a great deal of attention.
-Because of the continuing importance of these ancient scriptures in modern culture due to the survival of “traditional religion” or “esoteric religion,” the predominantly schizophrenic thinking of ancient peoples is still exerting its impact on humanity even in our own time.
+The relationship between schizophrenia or psychosis and ancient or traditional religion—which can also be described as “esoteric religion”—is an exceedingly important one, and deserves a great deal more attention than it currently receives.
+Because of the continuing importance of these ancient scriptures in modern culture due to the survival of “traditional religion” or “esoteric religion,” the predominantly “schizophrenic-like” thinking of ancient peoples is still exerting its impact on humanity even in our own time.

-As I was re-reading parts of the book, one passage in particular jumped out at me, since it is so eerily reminiscent of my own admittedly perplexing theory that there is an anti-esotericist and self-neutralizing message unconsciously embedded in the esoteric writings of the Bible—a state of affairs that I sometimes refer to as the “Bible paradox.”
+As I was re-reading parts of the book, one passage in particular jumped out at me, since I found it so eerily reminiscent of my own admittedly perplexing theory that there is an anti-esotericist and therefore self-neutralizing message unconsciously embedded in the esoteric writings of the Bible—a state of affairs that I sometimes refer to as the “Bible paradox.”
 Jaynes writes,

 Let me close this necessarily short entry on a toweringly important poem [viz., Homer’s Odyssey] by calling your attention to a mystery.
 This is that the overall contour of the story itself is a myth of the very matter with which we are concerned.
 It is a story of identity, of a voyage to the self that is being created in the breakdown of the bicameral mind.
 I am not pretending here to be answering the profound question of why this should be so, of why the muses, those patternings of the right temporal lobe, who are singing this epic through the aoidoi [i.e., the ancient Greek bards], should be narratizing their own downfall, their own fading away into subjective thought, and celebrating the rise of a new mentality that will overwhelm the very act of their song.
 For this seems to be what is happening.